brian6484/CSKnowledge/Backend/JPA/DiffBetweenEntityAndValueType.md

 ## Value type (also known as embeddable class/ basic property type)
 ![Screenshot 2023-11-08 134349](https://github.com/brian6484/CSKnowledge/assets/56388433/b6b3e702-f602-44e2-9d56-27ce72902671)
 Here, each User instance has its own reference to its own homeAddress instance.
 This homeAddress instance is now dependent on a specific User instance, which means it should be a value type.
 When Brian deletes his user account, the homeAddress instance can be deleted too.
+This association is known as **composition**, where user instance is **fully responsible for lifecycle of referenced address instance**.
+This reference cannot be shared and does not need its own identity.

 ## Essential distinction
 ### How are object relationships saved in db?